-KIPP Academy MS seeks to remind all families that our Student & Family Handbook is a living document that will be revisited regularly, and revised as needed.
+KIPP NYC College Prep seeks to remind all families that our Student & Family Handbook is a living document that will be revisited regularly, and revised as needed.
 We invite parents and guardians to offer suggestions in the service of its improvement.
-Please reach out to Mr. Lewis with recommendations for amendments.
+Please reach out to the operations team with recommendations for amendments.